PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 We strongly recommend to use the [PlanQK CLI](../getting-started/cli-reference.md) to create new quantum coding projects.
 You could select a general starter template or choose one specifically for a certain quantum provider or backend.
-Furthermore, the PlanQK CLI provides you with commands to directly package and deploy your quantum code along with the metadata and configuration to the PlanQK Platform.
+Furthermore, it provides you with commands to directly package and deploy your quantum code along with the metadata and configuration.

 ::: tip Hint
 Take a look into the `README.md` file of your created project to get started.